 Just replace the obvious suffixes with the required parts.

 Alternatively, you can also find my linked in profile here of you’re looking for more professional info about myself but I try to keep my professional work and hobbies separate for now.

 About this Blog

 Currently, this blog is hosted on Kokido Kombine and is currently running on a modified Atahualpa theme after my previous theme, Tarski was no longer up to the task (needed a 3 column theme to lessen the clutter).
 The banners are pictures of the strike gundam from Gundam Seed and was taken from a wallpaper I found many moons ago (‘fraid I don’t remember where) and assorted mecha girls from my constantly growing collection.
-The blog is currently in its 3rd year of running so let’s see how long it’ll go!

 This blog was set up primarily as a place for me to share my love of model kits and also start up a progress bar for my more complex projects like my resin kits.

 It quickly devolved into a “things of interest” blog but I do try to keep in within the scope of anime and video games.
 Mostly anime though…